soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-104.2.1.5 Applicant requirement.* ::

-The program shall include a condition that the applicant remain with the project until it is signed-off by the department and that if the applicant withdraws from or is unable to continue a project before the issuance of a letter of completion or certificate of occupancy, as applicable, all work shall stop and no permit, letter of completion or certificate of occupancy shall be issued until a successor registered design professional is designated as applicant of record and such person :
+The program shall include a condition that the applicant remain with the project until it is signed-off by the department and that if the applicant withdraws from or is unable to continue a project before the issuance of a letter of completion or certificate of occupancy, as applicable, all work shall stop and no permit, letter of completion or certificate of occupancy shall be issued until a successor registered design professional is designated as applicant of record and such person:

 1. Completes a thorough review and evaluation of the previously filed and accepted construction and other related documents to determine that they conform to the applicable laws and rules in accordance with rules of the board of regents, 8 NYCRR 29.3(a)3;